cherylklein

 Thanks to both nature and nurture, I am a total children’s books nerd.
 My grandfather was a professor of children’s literature and founded one of the nation’s first children’s author festivals, so I grew up reading kids’ books long after it was socially acceptable to do so.
 I decided I wanted to go into publishing while I was still in high school; I read Publishers Weekly at Carleton College (where I majored in English, of course); I became an editorial assistant within three months of my college graduation, and I gave my first talk on craft at a writers’ conference fewer than nine months after that.

 From August 2000 to January 2017, I worked at Arthur A. Levine Books, an imprint of Scholastic Inc. There I was involved with everything from cheerful picture books to thoughtful young adult novels, and I also served as the continuity editor for the last two books of the Harry Potter series.
 I moved to Lee & Low Books in March 2017, where I worked closely with the other editors on staff in creating wonderful children's and YA books specifically by and about marginalized groups.
-I joined Algonquin Young Readers in June 2022.
-(For more on the books I’ve published and what I'm looking for, please see the Editorial Work page.)
+I joined Algonquin Young Readers / Workman / Hachette in June 2022, and when that list was shut down in September 2024, I transitioned over to Workman Kids.
+(For more on the books I’ve published, please see the Editorial Work page.)

 I think of my work as an editor as being a mechanic for stories: I take books apart, examine their component pieces, and help my authors assemble them again as more elegant and polished machines.
 My writing for writers, from this point of view, is the instruction manual for the machinery — how I articulate the instincts and knowledge about fiction I’ve gained over nearly two decades of working with writers and their books.